SekaiSaikyo/mock-website/README.md

 # mock-website
- Using HTML/CSS to create a mock website
+ In this project, we used HTML/CSS to create a mock website.